Butterfly Pose (Baddha Konasana)

 • Before practising this pose or any other exercise, please consult your gynaecologist.

-Butterfly Pose Benefits for Females
+Butterfly Pose Benefits for Women

 Butterfly pose is a wonderful pose that offers a wide range of benefits.
 However, this pose is considered especially beneficial for females in various aspects of their lives.